 Log jams alter flow hydraulics by diverting flow towards the bed or banks, increasing flow resistance and upstream pools.
 This then diverts flow onto the floodplain, damming the channel and causing water to spill over the structure.
-While this is the effects of log jams on river geomorphology according to Wikipedia, it sounds an awful lot like the work flows of many companies.
+This is the effects of log jams on river geomorphology according to Wikipedia, however it sounds an awful lot like the work flows of many companies.

 The river is like all the work that needs to get done, and the banks of the river are our capacity to do the work: A big rain occurs (like the holiday season, a big PR hit, an employee leaves, perfect product/market fit), we max out our capacity and suddenly logs (unexpected problems) come flying down the river, jamming up any choke point.